mozilla-mobile/mozilla-vpn-client/README.md

 ## Glean

-When the client is built in debug mode, ping contents will be logged to the client logs and will also be sent to the [glean debug viewer](https://debug-ping-preview.firebaseapp.com/pings/MozillaVPN) where they are retained for 3 weeks.
+When the client is built in debug mode, pings will have the applicationId `MozillaVPN-debug`.
+Additionally, ping contents will be logged to the client logs and will also be sent to the
+[glean debug viewer](https://debug-ping-preview.firebaseapp.com/pings/MozillaVPN) (login required) where they are retained for 3 weeks.

 More info on debug view in [glean docs](https://mozilla.github.io/glean/book/user/debugging/index.html).

+When the client is in staging mode, but not debug mode, pings will have the applicationId `MozillaVPN-staging` which allows for filtering between staging and production pings.

 ## Bug report